-"As a consequence of primary shape variations and continuous loading, or even due to loading alone, bone changes its inner architecture according to mathematical rules and, as a secondary effect and governed by the same mathematical rules, also changes its shape."
+The key message of Wolff's law of the transformation reads "As a consequence of primary shape variations and continuous loading, or even due to loading alone, bone changes its inner architecture according to mathematical rules and, as a secondary effect and governed by the same mathematical rules, also changes its shape."

-Simplified this "Wolff's Law" says that structure and shape of bone permanently adapt to the loading conditions.
-Wolff regarded this transformation law, which had also been influenced by Rudolf Virchow (1821-1902), as a "brick to complete the building of Charles Darwin" (1809–1882) theory.
+Simplified this says that the structure and shape of bone permanently adapt to the loading conditions.
+Wolff regarded this law of the transformation, which had also been influenced by Rudolf Virchow (1821-1902), as a "building block to the completion of the building" of Charles Darwin (1809–1882) theory.